Shopify/polaris/src/components/ResourceList/README.md

 ### Resource list with bulk actions

-Allows the merchant to select items and perform an action on the selection.
+Allows merchants to select items and perform an action on the selection.
 See [the bulk actions section of the case study](#study-bulk-actions) for implementation details.

 ```jsx
 class ResourceListExample extends React.Component {